josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Quite the opposite, actually: Republicans suddenly became _proud_ of his advanced age.
 Some literally even wore adult diapers in support of him.

 You see, when a Democrat breaks the rules, they generally resign, or are fired.
-The rules matter to the Democrats; to the adults.
+The rules matter to those of us acting like adults.

 But when a _Republican_ does something that would be considered breaking the rules, _the rules suddenly change_.

 And change they did.
-The national media which made Biden's age and sharpness the centerpiece of all political coverage for months (if not years) on end suddenly just…_stopped caring_.
+The national media which made age and eloquence the centerpiece of all political coverage for months on end suddenly just…_stopped caring_.

 Even as Trump rambled unhinged nonsense night after night, few paid attention, no matter how nonsensical or objectively wrong it got.
-Whether he was making it up or so completely detached from reality, nobody could tell, but it obviously didn't matter to most observers.
+Whether he was making it up or so completely detached from reality he genuinely believed the insane things coming out of his mouth, nobody could tell.
+But it obviously didn't matter to most observers.

 The perceived fouls of age and cognition were, quite clearly, never about age or cognition.

 They were about winning.

-We also heard about the border, incessantly and in dire superlatives, as though it's the most urgent threat our country has faced in the last century—but by now we know it was never about the border.
+We also heard about the border, incessantly and in dire superlatives—but by now we know it was never about the border.

 We know this because despite Republicans _insisting_ it was a disastrous emergency, they unilaterally shot down the exact border bill they were asking for.
 The "fix" they wanted was literally on the table in front of them, and they killed it.